 Patient & Family Support Volunteers provide a wide range of assistance—from companionship for patients, to respite time for caregivers and much more.
 Specialized volunteers offer patients their professional skills, such as therapeutic massage, healing touch, and hair care.
 Although hospice regulations require that volunteers provide 5% of the amount of direct patient care hours, Hospice East Bay volunteers provide 11% of those hours.

-Some volunteers train to be Pet Pals, bringing their ARF-certified pets to visit patients in their homes or at Bruns House inpatient facility.
+Some patient volunteers train for our Bruns House inpatient facility.
 Others are on-call bedside companions who take one-time assignments to provide caregiver relief and companionship for a patient.

 Note: To become a patient support volunteer, you cannot have experienced a significant death of a loved one within the previous year.

-Specialty Volunteers donate their professional services.
-Many of our patients benefit greatly from the gentle and compassionate touch of a massage therapist, or the attentions of a hairstylist.
-If you have a Massage Certification or a Cosmetology License, would you be interested in volunteering a few hours a month to provide comfort to our patients?
+Massage Volunteers bring their special talents to our patients, who benefit greatly from the gentle and compassionate touch of a massage therapist.
+If you are a certified massage therapist, a few hours a month of your time can provide much needed comfort and relaxation to our patients.

 Bereavement Volunteers receive training about grief, loss and communication.
 This enables them to provide support and education for 13 months, by phone or with personal visits, to bereaved family members who have experienced the death of a loved one.